 Tucked in the hills of southern central Kentucky lies Mammoth Cave National Park.
-While it’s the world’s longest known cave system, with more than 400 miles explored, its visitation numbers don’t compare to Great Smoky Mountains National Park, the number one visited national park in the country.
-It’s 239 miles from Gatlinburg, Tenn., on the edge of Great Smoky Mountains National Park, which is about four-hour and 40-minute drive.
+While it’s the world’s longest known cave system, with more than 400 miles explored, its visitation numbers don’t compare to nearby Great Smoky Mountains National Park, which is the number one visited national park in the country.
+Mammoth Cave is 239 miles from Gatlinburg, Tenn., on the edge of Great Smoky Mountains National Park, which is just under a five hour drive.

 Cave Tours at Mammoth Cave